ceyhunsen/ceyhunsen.github.io/_blog/2025-01-27-i-crashed-my-motorcycle-and-broke-my-wrist.md

 ---
 layout: blog
-title: "[DISTURBING] I Crashed My Motorcycle And Broke My Wrist"
+title: I Crashed My Motorcycle And Broke My Wrist
+description: "BEWARE: X-ray images might be disturbing to some people.
+Open it with that in mind."
 ---

 As I was closing my first anniversary riding motorcycles, I crashed, on my own.